 You can’t help it.
-It’s not that you are wishing evil upon your spouse while you are going through a divorce (ok, maybe you are!), but, you can’t help thinking, every now and then: what would happen if my spouse just died?
-Normally, of course, those passing thoughts just, well, pass.
-Somehow you and your now ex both survive your divorce and go on.
-But, what happens after the divorce?
-If you still have young children, what happens to child support after death?
+It’s not that you are wishing evil upon your spouse while you are going through a divorce (okay, so maybe you are!).
+But you can’t help wondering every now and then: what would happen if my spouse just died?
+While that would certainly make your divorce go away, it would also make your ex’s child support payments go away.
+Because of that, it’s worth paying attention to the ways you can secure child support after death.

 But, Won’t the Kids Get an Inheritance?